-Great recruiters will be able to multi-tasks, manage their time, be patient, and work quickly.
-They will use systems and processes to organise themselves and prioritise work.
-They will avoid time wasting and low-value tasks, and make sure they have a clear plan for each working day.
+Great recruiters will be able to multi-task, manage their time, be patient, and work quickly.
+They will use systems and processes to organize themselves and prioritize work.
+They will avoid time-wasting and low-value tasks, and make sure they have a clear plan for each working day.
 Smart recruiters will also work effectively in teams and use the resources that they have at their disposal, directing their time and effort towards the highest value activities and accounts to make the best use of their energy.

 10) Digital awareness:

 Modern recruitment does require a degree of computer literacy which can put ambitious young recruiters ahead of the pack.
 Smart professionals in the field employ a variety of social media recruitment approaches and techniques across a range of platforms, blending on and offline activity to achieve intended objectives.